Key Tips for Visiting Yorktown, Virginia

 Begin your time at Yorktown Battlefield with a stop at the Visitor’s Center.
 You can speak with someone at the front desk to get a map of the battlefield and ask about any special programs.

-Yorktown Battlefield usually offers regular guided tours with their park rangers.
-Also, in the Visitor’s Center you can watch the short film about the American Revolutionary War battle at Yorktown while you’re waiting for your guided tour to meet up.
+In the Visitor’s Center, you can watch the short film about the American Revolutionary War battle at Yorktown and explore museum-quality exhibits.

 It’s quite dated and at one point the film was out of sync with the sound, but it did provide a good overview of the battle (in just about 16 minutes) before our tour.

-Don’t overlook the small exhibits area there.
+Don’t overlook the small exhibit area there.
 They actually had one of George Washington’s battlefield tents (seriously) as well as one of the flags that the British army handed over to the colonial forces at the surrender ceremony.
-Surrender Field is one of the stops on the Yorktown Battlefield auto tour.
+Surrender Field is one of the stops on the Yorktown Battlefield driving tour.

 It’s also a good idea, while you’re in the Visitor’s Center, to check to see what other parts of the battlefield are open or closed and what the hours are.